Lionel Messi mania grips Argentina as World Cup celebrations continue – KION546

 By Matias Grez, CNN

-Three months may have passed since Argentina lifted the World Cup trophy in Qatar, but celebrations in the South American nation are showing no signs of abating.
+Three months may have passed since Argentina lifted the World Cup trophy in Qatar, but celebrations in the South American nation show no signs of abating.

 The Argentine national team is preparing to play two friendlies at home to Panama and Curaçao over the next six days, though the soccer itself is likely be little more than a footnote.

-It is the first time since those wild scenes in Buenos Aires in the days after the World Cup that Argentina’s heroes have returned home and much has been planned for what is essentially an extended trophy parade in between the two friendlies
+It is the first time since those wild scenes in Buenos Aires in the days after the World Cup that Argentina’s heroes have returned home and much has been planned for what is essentially an extended trophy parade.

+Thursday’s match against Panama has been extended into a daylong celebration extravaganza, with festivities commencing at 4 p.m. and likely lasting well into the night.

-There will be a DJ and bands playing before, after and during half-time of Thursday’s match against Panama, according to ESPN, as well as a film about head coach Lionel Scaloni and a stadium singalong to ‘Muchachos,’ the rewritten 2003 hit song that became Argentina’s unofficial anthem during the World Cup.
+There will be DJs and bands playing before and after the match — which gets underway at 8.30 p.m. — as well as during half time, according to the Argentina Football Association website.

+Prior to kick off, a new film — ‘La Scaloneta’ — about head coach Lionel Scaloni will debut, before a stadium singalong to ‘Muchachos,’ the rewritten 2003 hit song that became Argentina’s unofficial anthem during the World Cup, takes place.

-To end the night, the team will parade the World Cup trophy around River Plate’s iconic El Monumental in Buenos Aires.
-More than 1.5 million ticket requests were made for the game, per ESPN.
+After the match, the team will parade the World Cup trophy around River Plate’s iconic El Monumental in Buenos Aires, before Argentine band La K’onga performs to end the night.
+More than 1.5 million ticket requests were made for the game, according to ESPN.

 Argentina, understandably, is at fever pitch.